pmcharrison/psynet-mirror/docs/installation/developer_installation/linux_dev_installation.rst

-The following installation instructions apply to **Ubuntu 20.04 LTS (Focal Fossa)** only.
+The following installation instructions apply to **Ubuntu 22.04 LTS (Jammy Jellyfish)** only.
 They address both experiment authors as well as developers who want to work on PsyNet's source code.

 .. note::
    You must have set up your GitLab SSH keys already.